hanCodeHub/Matchr-GUI/README.md

 ### Running the program

-For now copy the project into your directory, and run the main() method.
+For now copy the project into your directory, and run the main() method from package com.han.
 This section will be updated once data persistence and UI are developed.

+For uploading inventory data via excel, follow the template provided in the static folder.
+Do not change the contents/order of the headers.

+Tests are located in the tests folder within the main project directory, and will be continuously updated as the project develops.